Glatrix/TFD-API-SDK/README.md

 # TheFirstDescendantSDK
 An Unofficial dotnet / csharp SDK for https://openapi.nexon.com/my-application/122230/

 Work In Progress.
 Feel free to make pull requests to improve.
-Example code workd for me :)
+Example code worked for me :)

 ```csharp
 using TfdApiSDK;